 - Seats: 58

-- Wine: a few house wines kick off at around the £15 mark, plus juices and unusual coffee & tea.
+- Wine: a few house wines have modest mark-ups, plus juices and unusual coffee & tea.

 - Wheelchair access: Yes